 - No. However all projects seeking funding would need to show clear justification in their application for the number of homes being released.

-- What are the reporting requirements for the BLRF2 programme?
+- What are the reporting requirements if my application is successful?

 3) Completion of BLRF funded works date (last of the Funded Works, if multiple)

 - An unconditional contract, development agreement or building license with a private sector partner is signed, or a freehold or leasehold transfer takes place

 - Land has transferred to a development vehicle owned, or partly owned, by the local authority; or